bridgetownrb/bridgetown/bridgetown-website/src/_docs/configuration.md

 * [Liquid Options](/docs/configuration/liquid)
 * Puma Configuration (_docs coming soon_)

-Most of the ways you'll enhance and extend your site however is through writing [plugins](/docs/plugins).
+Beyond configuration, the way you'll enhance and extend your site is through writing your own [custom plugins](/docs/plugins).
 Continue reading for information on how to get started writing your first plugin or installing third-party plugins.